husarion/static_docs_deprecated/src/core2/tutorials/howtostart/telepresence-robot-kit---quick-start.md

 ## Assembly ##

-To make your robot working properly, you need to complete a few following steps written below.
+To make your robot work properly, you need to complete few following steps written below.
 Start with mechanical assembly:

 *	Put each wheel on the coupler and screw it on with M4 screw.
 *	Put CORE2 on the designated place and fix it with four M3 screws.